One leu (Romanian coin): Kingdom of Romania

-Post-World War II

-The leu coin was re-introduced in 1947 by the People's Republic of Romania, proclaimed that year.
-It had the same diameter as the last one leu coin in the Kingdom, but due to a new composition of 63% copper and 37% zinc, its weight fell to 2.5g.
+The leu coin was re-introduced in 1947.
+It had the same diameter as the last one leu coin, but due to a new composition of 63% copper and 37% zinc, its weight fell to 2.5g.
 The obverse featured the new state arms with country name above and year below, and the reverse had the denomination between sheafs of wheat.
 A total of around 90 million of these coins were minted, between the Romanian capital Bucharest and the Hungarian capital Budapest.

+Romanian People's Republic

-Two years later an entirely new coin was minted, with a 16mm diameter and 1.83g weight.
+After People's Republic of Romania was proclaimed on 30 December 1947, an entirely new coin was minted ]n 1949, with a 16mm diameter and 1.83g weight.
 Composed of 70% copper and 30% zinc, it was minted each year until 1951.
 The obverse featured an oil rig and a sunrise behind it, with the country's official name circling it.
 The engraver's name, H. IONESCU, was written below.
 The reverse was simpler, with the denomination and date in the centre.

-Following monetary reform on 28 January 1952, the coin became aluminium and therefore weighed 0.61g.
+A new coin with the same design as the 1949–1951 issue was introduced in 1951 and minted until 1952.
+It was aluminium made and therefore weighed 0.61g.

+All the three coins from 1947 to 1952 were legal tender until the monetary reform on 28 January 1952.

 In 1963 a new one leu coin was minted, with a 24mm diameter and weight of 5.06 g due to its composition of 5% nickel core and 95% steel plating.
 The obverse featured a new version of the state arms with the country's official name circling it, and the date underneath.
 The reverse had the denomination and a scene of agriculture, sunrise and oil rigs.
 Despite all of the coins bearing the date 1963, a total of 79,100,000 were minted from 1963 to 1965.

 The new Socialist Republic of Romania minted a one leu coin identical to the last one from the People's Republic, changing only the name of the country on the obverse.
 Although all of these coins were dated 1966, a total of 75,437,000 were minted until 1969.